arcilli/investsuite-api-docs/docs/robo/rebalancing.md

 #### Client integrates with the broker

-The Client middleware updates the corresponding Transactions in InvestSuite, see [here](../concepts/transactions.md#update-transaction).
+1. The Client middleware updates the corresponding Transactions in InvestSuite, see [here](../concepts/transactions.md#update-transaction).
+2. The Client middleware updates the Portfolio holdings, see [here](../concepts/portfolios.md#holdings).

 #### InvestSuite integrates with the broker